ncatlab/nlab-content/pages/1/3/4/0/431/content.md

 * Still others, following Weyl, go even further and refuse to allow "impredicative" constructions; see [[predicativism]].
 Most of the work done by the schools of Brouwer, Bishop, and Markov (but not Richman) is also predicative, even though those founders were not adamant about it; as a result, predicativism often appears in the foundations of constructive mathematics (in particular, in those of Aczel and Martin-L&#246;f, but not those of Friedman or Coquand).

 * Very extreme constructivists, like Doron Zeilberger, reject the existence of infinite sets; see [[finitism]].
 (Kronecker, the 'father of constructivism', is often considered a finitist, but as he came before the foundational crisis, it is difficult to classify him accurately.)
 Ironically, this means that excluded middle and choice, as such, may become acceptable, or even true.
-(Even constructivists believe that they are true in the topos [[FinSet]] of finite sets&#8212;although see below regarding the constructive meaning of "finite".)
+(Even constructivists believe that they are true in the topos [[FinSet]] of [[finite set]]s.)

 * The most extreme position of all is to deny even the existence of very large finite sets.
 This is called [[ultrafinitism]].
 According to [Wikipedia](http://en.wikipedia.org/wiki/Ultrafinitism), "even constructivists generally view [ultrafinitism] as unworkably extreme."